Holland Harbor Light: History

-The first lighthouse built at this location was a small, square wooden structure erected in 1872, after the U.S. Congress, appropriated $4,000 to the project.
-This was in large part due to Senator Thomas Ferry's influence.
-In 1880 the lighthouse service installed a new light atop a metal pole in a protective cage.
-The oil lantern was lowered by pulleys for service.
-At the turn of the century, a steel tower was built for the light and in 1907 the present structure was erected.
-Named the Holland Harbor South Pierhead Lighthouse, it has a gabled roof that reflects the Dutch influence in the area.
-The lighthouse, popularly referred to as "Big Red," was automated in 1932.
-When the U. S. Coast Guard recommended that it be abandoned in 1970, citizens circulated petitions to rescue it.
-The Holland Harbor Lighthouse Historical Commission was then organized to preserve and restore this landmark.
+In 1870 the federal government erected a wooden tower with a fifth-order Fresel lens.
+A prefabricated steel structure replaced the original tower in 1902.
+A larger fourth order Fresnel lens and adjacent two-story steam-powered fog signal building were added in 1907 and included two keepers’ rooms.
+The light was later electrified, and an electric air horn replaced the steam whistle in 1934.
+A tower built atop the fog signal building combined the horn and light into one structure in 1936, resulting in the current lighthouse, which was painted red in 1956 to meet new regulations.
+The U. S. Coast Guard deemed it obsolete in 1970.
+To preserve the lighthouse, citizens formed the Holland Harbor Lighthouse Historical Commission in 1974 and began calling it “Big Red.”

 Except for its color, it is a virtual twin of the Kewaunee Pierhead Light on the Wisconsin side of Lake Michigan.

 In 2007, the United States Department of the Interior announced that the Holland Harbor Light would be protected, making it the 12th Michigan lighthouse to have such status.

+Today the nonprofit Holland Harbor Lighthouse Historic Commission owns and operates the lighthouse, serving as its primary steward, advocate, and guardian, responsible for her preservation, maintenance, and ongoing public engagement.
+It maintains a detailed history at its website bigredlighthouse.com.

 Accessibility

-Public access to Big Red is restricted due to the fact one must cross private property to see the lighthouse up close.
+Public access to BIG RED is restricted due to the fact one must cross private property to see the lighthouse up close.
 The best vantage points that are accessible to the general public are from across the channel at Holland State Park.